facebook/relay/website/graphql/Connections.md

 An "Edge Type" must contain a field called `cursor`.
-This field must return either a type that serializes as a String; this may be a String, a Non-Null wrapper around a String, or a custom scalar that serializes as a String.
+This field must return either a type that serializes as a String; this may be a String, a Non-Null wrapper around a String, a custom scalar that serializes as a String, or a Non-Null wrapper around a custom scalar that serializes as a String.

 Whatever type this field returns will be referred to as the *cursor type* in the rest of this spec.